awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 + `sslmode` – The SSL mode to use

   When you use `sslmode=verify-full`, the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
-+ `sslrootcert` – The SSL certificate file that contains the public key
++ `sslrootcert` – The full path to the SSL certificate file that contains the public key

   For more information, see [Using SSL with a PostgreSQL DB instance](PostgreSQL.Concepts.General.SSL.md)\.

-  For information about downloading the SSL certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
+  To download an SSL certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
 + `dbname` – The database that you want to access
 + `user` – The database account that you want to access
 + `password` – A signed IAM authentication token

 The following example shows using psql to connect\.
 In the example psql uses the environment variable `PGPASSWORD` that was set when the token was generated in the previous section\.
+In the example, */sample\_dir/* is the full path to the SSL certificate file that contains the public key\.

 ```
-psql "host=$RDSHOST port=5432 sslmode=verify-full sslrootcert=/sample_dir/rds-combined-ca-bundle.pem dbname=DBName user=jane_doe password=$PGPASSWORD"
+psql "host=$RDSHOST port=5432 sslmode=verify-full sslrootcert=/sample_dir/global-bundle.pem dbname=DBName user=jane_doe password=$PGPASSWORD"
 ```